 The West Howe Writers began as a six week taster run of Creative Writing workshops in the Summer of 2016.
 I was volunteering in the local wellbeing cafe, at The Henry Brown Centre, and saw how there would periodically be arts, crafts and education courses ran by the West Howe Community Enterprise.
 Residents of West Howe, or at least those that came to The Henry Brown, had not been introduced to Creative Writing and still had a school room attitude to writing where spelling and punctuation were judge, jury and executioner.
-It really was a joy to put this erroneous system of government to bed over the six weeks.
-Our group was mainly female, ranged in age from forty to seventy-five years old, and addressed many of the difficulties faced by local residents in terms of social isolation, long-term unemployment and mental helth.
+It was a joy to put this Gradgrind to bed over the six weeks.

-One of our highlights to date has been a trip to the Bournemouth Symphony Orcheatra, where we were given free tickets for a night out at the symphony in return for our reviews.
+One of our highlights to date has been a trip to the Bournemouth Symphony Orchestra, where we were given free tickets in return for our reviews.
 This was a new experience for many, myself included.
-On another occasion we had a visit from a troupe of Spanish Gypsies as they devised a show for the Pavillion Dance Theatre.
+On another occasion we had a visit from a troupe of Spanish gypsies as they devised a show for the Pavillion Dance Theatre.
 West Howe is steeped in Gypsy tradition.
-We had a nice morning sharing conversation, song and of course tea and biscuits.
+We had a coffee morning, sharing conversation and songs.

-I heard about the Do:write project through Matt West and it occurred to me that as a project Do:write was promoting exactly the kind of endeavours we were making with the West Howe Writers, and it was clear that after nearly two years there was an established base to build from in terms of Creative Writing, Arts and Culture within West Howe and so this partnership was born.
+I heard about the Do:write project through Matt West and we agreed that Do:write was promoting exactly the kind of endeavour we were making with West Howe Writers; it was clear that after nearly two years there was an established base to build from in terms of Creative Writing, Arts and Culture within West Howe and so this partnership was born.

 Sign up to our newsletter to receive the latest news on events, workshops and upcoming projects